-Please address all inquiries and correspondence concerning applications and admission to the Graduate College should be addressed to the Graduate College Admissions Office, The University of Vermont, Burlington, Vermont 05405; telephone (802) 656-2699.
+Please address all inquiries and correspondence concerning applications and admission to the Graduate College Admissions Office, the University of Vermont, Burlington, Vermont 05405; telephone (802) 656-2699.
 For other matters concerning the Dean, telephone (802) 656-3160.

-Requests for transcripts of work done at The University of Vermont should be addressed to the Registrar, The University of Vermont, Burlington, Vermont 05405.
+Requests for transcripts of work done at the University of Vermont should be addressed to the Registrar, University of Vermont, Burlington, Vermont 05405.

-Requests for Summer Session and Evening Division information should be addressed to the Office of Continuing Education, The University of Vermont, Burlington, Vermont 05405.
+Requests for Summer Session and Evening Division information should be addressed to the Office of Continuing Education, University of Vermont, Burlington, Vermont 05405.